albertodemichelis/squirrel/doc/source/stdlib/stdsystemlib.rst

 .. js:function:: date([time [, format]])

-    returns a table containing a date/time splitted in the slots:
+    returns a table containing a date/time split into the slots:

 +-------------+----------------------------------------+
 | sec         | Seconds after minute (0 - 59).         |